 Avoid using vkCmdResolveImage, since it will instruct the GPU to store the large multisampled attachment to main memory, and then read it back in a separate pass to resolve it.
-This is unnecessarily making use of a great deal of bandwidth and power:
+This is unnecessarily making use of bandwidth and power:

 Our sample again uses the read and write hardware counters to show performance deltas of up to 440% when correctly configuring on-writeback resolve.
 It also includes a post-processing use case to explain how to resolve the depth attachment efficiently by using a new feature introduced in Vulkan 1.2:

 Arm is working with Roblox, a leading games studio, to utilize the Vulkan Best Practices described above to target better performance for its games on Android.
 In a recorded talk for GDC 2020, Arseny Kapoulkine, a Technical Fellow at Roblox, and I talk in-depth about these Best Practices and how they were applied to Roblox’s leading mobile games.
-It’s great to work with leading games studios like Roblox to apply these Best Practices for spectacular gaming experiences!
+It is great to work with leading games studios like Roblox to apply these best practices for spectacular gaming experiences.

 Watch Arm's joint talk with Roblox